 Members will need to 1.) be current on their September and subsequent bills, and 2.) pay the difference between their past due balance and their deposit by the end of their 6-month arrangement to have their deposit applied to their account.
 You will not need to contact Piedmont Electric to have your deposit applied, we will take care of this for you!

 For example, a member has a $400 deposit and a $500 balance.
 Once the member has paid $100 toward their past due balance, Piedmont Electric will apply $400 to the member’s account from their deposit.
 Members will have 6 months to pay $100 to have their deposit applied to their past due amount.

 Past due bills

-Members impacted by COVID-19 will not be disconnected at this time for past due amounts on their June energy bills and will not be disconnected for failure to pay their June bill.
+Members will not be disconnected at this time for past due amounts on their August electric bills and will not be disconnected for failure to pay their August bill.

-Any balance remaining on your account that was billed prior to July 1 will be automatically enrolled in a long-term arrangement.
-Members must pay for electric use that is billed on or after July 1 or they will be eligible for disconnection.
-This complies with the governor’s executive order 124.
-Balances billed prior to July 1 will be deferred up to 6 months through an automated payment arrangement.
+Any balance remaining on your account that was billed prior to Sept.
+1 will be automatically enrolled in a long-term arrangement.
+Members must pay for electric use that is billed on or after Sept.
+1 by that bill’s due date or they may be subject to disconnection.
+This complies with the governor’s executive order 142.
+Balances billed prior to Aug.
+1 will be deferred up to 6 months through an automated payment arrangement.

 Automatic payment arrangement

 Members with a past due balance will be automatically enrolled in a 6-month payment arrangement due in February 2021.
 Your arrangement amount will show on your September bill.

 While we recommend members make regular payments on their arrangement, members will not be disconnected for this particular arrangement through February 2021.